Charlie and the Chocolate Factory (musical): Broadway (2017–2018)

-US National Tours (2018–2022)
+US national tours (2018–2022)

-The 1st National Tour of Charlie and the Chocolate Factory premiered on 21 September 2018 in Buffalo, New York at Shea's Performing Arts Center.
-It was a replica of the Broadway production, with an updated set, primarily using several LED screens around the stage.
+The 1st national tour of Charlie and the Chocolate Factory premiered on 21 September 2018 in Buffalo, New York at Shea's Performing Arts Center.
+It was a replica of the Broadway production, with an updated set, utilizing several LED screens around the stage.
 The show starred Noah Weisberg as Willy Wonka, James Young as Grandpa Joe and Amanda Rose as Mrs. Bucket, with the role of Charlie being alternated between Henry Boshart, Collin Jeffery and Rueby Wood.
-Reviews for the 1st National Tour were mixed.
+Reviews for the 1st national tour were mixed.
 The production closed on 13 October 2019 in Tampa, Florida.

-The 2nd National Tour started in Miami, Florida in January 2020 featuring Non-Equity actors.
+The 2nd national tour started in Miami, Florida in January 2020 featuring Non-Equity actors.
 Willy Wonka was played by Cody Garcia, Grandpa Joe was played by Steve McCoy, Mrs. Bucket was played by Caitlin Lester-Sams, and the role of Charlie Bucket alternated between both Brody Bett and Ryan Umbarila.
-The 2nd National Tour had another update on set design, using one LED projection screen instead of several.
-This tour took a pause in March 2020 (while in Grand Rapids, Michigan), due to the COVID-19 pandemic.
-The 2nd National Tour resumed on 12 October 2021 in Syracuse, New York.
-As Charlie Bucket, the three boys alternating the role were Kai Edgar, Coleman Simmons, and William Goldsman.
+The 2nd national tour had another update on its scenic design, utilizing only one large LED screen, rather than several.
+The 2nd national tour took a pause in March 2020 (while in Grand Rapids, Michigan), due to the COVID-19 pandemic, and resumed on 12 October 2021 in Syracuse, New York.
+As Charlie Bucket, the boys alternating the role were Jackson Greenspan, Kai Edgar, Coleman Simmons, and William Goldsman.
 The tour closed on 19 June 2022 in Salt Lake City, Utah, at the Eccles Theatre.

-Australian Tour (2019–2021)
+Australian tour (2019–2021)

-Previews of the Australian premiere of the musical was held at Sydney’s Capitol Theatre on 5 January 2019 and opened on the 11th.
+Previews of the Australian premiere of the musical was held at Sydney's Capitol Theatre on 5 January 2019 and opened on the 11th.
 The musical is a replica production of the US tour.
 On 13 October the primary cast was announced and includes U.S. actor Paul Slade Smith (who played Grandpa George in the original cast on Broadway) as Willy Wonka alongside Australian actors Tony Sheldon as Grandpa Joe and Lucy Maunder as Mrs Bucket.
 In Sydney, the role of Charlie was shared between Tommy Blair, Ryan Yates, Xion Jarvis and Oliver Alkhair.
 After ending its Sydney run on Sunday 28 July, the show transferred to Melbourne in August 2019 at Her Majesty's Theatre.
 The show was initially scheduled to head to Brisbane in March 2020 at the Lyric Theatre, QPAC, but was postponed due to the COVID-19 pandemic.
 The show reopened in Brisbane on 2 September 2021.
 Stephen Anderson, who previously played Mr. Salt in the production took over the role of Willy Wonka.
 The tour made its final stop Perth in November 2021.